zdravkov/kendo-docs/api/framework/model.md

 ##### options.id `String`

-The name of the field which acts as an identifier of the model.
+The name of the field which acts as the identifier of the model.
 The identifier is used to determine if a model instance is new or existing one.
 If the value of the field specified is equal to the default value (specifed through the `fields` configuration) the model is considered as new.

-##### options.fields `Object`
+##### options.fields `Object|Array`

 A set of key/value pairs the configure the model fields.
 The key specifies the name of the field.
 Quote the key if it contains spaces or other symbols which are not valid for a JavaScript identifier.